AlexisParder/42_Cursus/libft/README_EN.md

 	- Reads a file descriptor line by line, returning one line per call, regardless of the buffer size.

 ## Instructions
-- Use the `make` command to generate the archive.
+- Use the `make` command to compile the archive.
-	- Use the `make bonus` command to generate the archive with bonus functions.
+	- Use the `make bonus` command to compile the archive with bonus functions.
 - Export the `libft.a` and `libft.h` files to the program that requires these functions.